slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_21-deconstructing_programs_from_c_or_finding_the_objectstm.rst

     someFuncB( ruleFieldB *arg, other args )

 This clarified things considerably.
-It told us that a rule was merely a :strong:`Façade`  or :strong:`Container`  for a set of individual Strategy objects.
-Each "field" of the original rule definition was really a :strong:`Strategy`  object, and the rule was just a container.
+It told us that a rule was merely a **Façade**  or **Container**  for a set of individual Strategy objects.
+Each "field" of the original rule definition was really a **Strategy**  object, and the rule was just a container.